Contents

 FinCEN Ruling Examples

-Finally, to help further illustrate the landscape of FinCEN cryptocurrency regulation, we’ve created a short, non-exhaustive compendium of some FinCEN rulings.
-The following is an instructive list.
-Careful considerations must be provided for each and every aspect of your business and corporate operations based on your company’s individual requirements.
+Finally, to help further illustrate the landscape of FinCEN cryptocurrency regulation, we’ve created a short, non-exhaustive list of FinCEN rulings:

-Situation: A company mines bitcoin, and the coins that were mined have not yet been transferred or use.
-The company could decide to: use the coins to procure goods/services, convert coins into legal tender, or transfer coins to the company owner.
+Situation: A company mines bitcoin, and the mined coins have yet to be transferred or used.
+The company could decide to: use the coins to procure goods/services, convert them into legal tender, or transfer them to the company owner.

-Situation: A company produces software that enables virtual currency purchase via automated collection of funds and payment in currency or legal tender.
+Situation: A company produces software that enables virtual currency purchases via automated fund collection and payment in currency or legal tender.
 The company limits activities to convertible virtual security investments for its own account.

-Ruling: The company is a user of the currency and not an MSB if it invests in convertible virtual currency for its own account.
-Any transfers to third parties on account of its counterparties, owners, or creditors could cause an MSB designation.
+Ruling: If a company invests in convertible virtual currency for its own account, it is a user of the currency and not an MSB.
+However, any transfers to third parties on behalf of its counterparties, owners, or creditors could cause an MSB designation.

 Situation: A company rents mining systems to third parties, allowing them to mine virtual currencies.
-The system was devised by the company, and the third party provides mining pool information.
+The company devised the system, and the third party provides mining pool information.
 All virtual currency the third party mines stays with it.

-Ruling: The company is not an MSB if it solely rents the system to the third party, thus allowing it to obtain convertible virtual currency to fund exchange activities.
+Ruling: The company is not an MSB if it solely rents the system to a third party, thus allowing it to obtain convertible virtual currency to fund exchange activities.

-Situation: A company sets up a trading platform for buying/selling virtual currency for legal tender.
-The company maintains a set of accounts for customers to deposit funds in, to cover exchanges - customers submit orders to sell or buy and the platform matches buy/sell orders.
-The company prohibits third party funding, payments from a customer to a third party, or inter-account transfers.
+Situation: A company sets up a trading platform for buying and selling virtual currency for legal tender.
+The company maintains a set of accounts in which customers can deposit funds to cover exchanges.
+Customers submit orders to sell or buy, and the platform matches buy/sell orders.
+The company prohibits third-party funding, customer payments to a third party, and inter-account transfers.

 Ruling: The company is an MSB because it exchanges virtual currency.
 It is not a user because it accepts CVC from one person and transfers it to another.

-Situation: A company sets up a virtual currency payment system for merchants wanting to be paid in, for example, bitcoin, from their customers.
-The company provides payments to merchants in their own jurisdiction.
+Situation: A company sets up a virtual currency payment system for merchants wanting to be paid in bitcoin by their customers.
+The company provides payments to merchants in its jurisdiction.
 The company receives payment from buyers in legal tender and transfers the equivalent amount of the virtual currency to the seller.

-Ruling: The company is an MSB due to it accepting currency, funds, or other value that substitutes for currency from one person and transfers it to another location or person.
+Ruling: The company is an MSB as it accepts currency, funds, or other value that substitutes for currency from one person and transfers it to another location or person.

-Situation: A company provides internet brokerage services for buyers/sellers of precious metals.
-The company buys/sells precious metals on its own account and holds metals for buyers in a digital wallet on a blockchain.
-The company obtains transaction fees for transfers of digital certificates as well as a custody fee for metals held.
+Situation: A company provides internet brokerage services for buyers and sellers of precious metals.
+The company buys and sells precious metals on its own account and holds metals for buyers in a digital wallet on a blockchain.
+The company obtains transaction fees for transfers of digital certificates and a custody fee for metals held.

-Ruling: The company is an MSB due to the use of customer-third party transfer of funds.
+Ruling: The company is an MSB due to the use of customer-to-third-party transfer of funds.

 Listen to the Experts